adamant/adamant.language.reference/ideas.md

 		// meant to be else of the if, but will actually be the else of the while

 That would not be a problem if curly braces were always required.
 Alternatively, a different keyword or group of keywords could be used for loop else.
 Options include `otherwise`, `loop else`, `while else`, `for else`, or `if none`.

+## Allow `!` at the End of Function Names

+Scheme uses `!` at the end of functions to indicate they are mutating.
+That might not make sense for Adamant where mutation is probably more common and less frowned on.
+Rust uses `!` to indicate macros.
+It is nice to have a clear distinction for macros, but the syntax really strike one as clearly indicating a macro.
+Since `!` denotes divergent functions and is not used to mean "not" what if we allowed `!` at the end of function names and used it to indicate divergent functions?
+Otherwise it might be obvious that execution will terminate at one.